 Nirmita Narasimhan, Centre for Internet and Society, India

-Mike Paciello, The Paciello Group, U.S.A.
+Mike Paciello, The Paciello Group, USA

 Helen Petrie, University of York, U.K.